ghostmiha/auto_complete_jquery/README.markdown

 The backend should output possible values for the autocompleter, each on a single line.
 Output cannot contain the pipe symbol "|", since that is considered a separator (more on that later).

-An appropiate simple output would be:
+An appropriate simple output would be:

 foo
 fool